dnigh/ScoobyRom/ScoobyRom/README.md

 <http://www.mono-project.com/download/#download-win>

-Most users will want this:
+Most users will want the following item:

-*	GTK# for .NET
+*	**GTK# for .NET**
 Installer for running Gtk#-based applications on Microsoft .NET:

-	1. Click Button: **Download Gtk#** (currently links to <http://download.xamarin.com/GTKforWindows/Windows/gtk-sharp-2.12.26.msi>)
+	1. Click Button: **Download Gtk#** (currently links to <http://download.xamarin.com/GTKforWindows/Windows/gtk-sharp-2.12.26.msi>, 25 MiB)
 	2. Run installer (`gtk-sharp-2.12.26.msi`)
+	3. If launching ScoobyRom does nothing (no app window appears), do a Windows logout and login (tested working for Windows 10 at least).
+If this does not help, try a reboot.

-Alternative: Mono + GTK#
+*	Alternative: **Mono + GTK#**

-*	**Mono for Windows** is not needed if you have a sufficient .NET runtime on your system already!
+	**Mono for Windows** is not needed if you have a sufficient .NET runtime on your system already!
+If you need or want this combination:

-	1. Click Button: **Download Mono** (currently links to <http://download.mono-project.com/archive/4.0.3/windows-installer/mono-4.0.3-gtksharp-2.12.26-win32-0.msi>)
+	1. Click Button: **Download Mono** (currently links to <http://download.mono-project.com/archive/4.0.3/windows-installer/mono-4.0.3-gtksharp-2.12.26-win32-0.msi>, 114 MiB)
 	2. Run installer (`mono-4.0.3-gtksharp-2.12.26-win32-0.msi`)

 #### Linux: